Australian Family Trust Explained

 There are several beneficial reasons for setting up a family trust, including:

-What Are Some Family Trust Disadvantages?
+What are Some Family Trust Disadvantages?

 • No longer the asset owner: the trustee will become the legal owner of any assets transferred into or purchased using the family trust.